Chapter 7:

 "Okay then.
 It's about Lena."

-A few minutes later, Blake exited his room and passed by the living room.
-He stopped once he noticed the empty calendar stuck to the wall.
+Thirty minutes later, Rin exited his room and passed by the living one.
 As usual, his mother was sitting there, watching the TV with a blank look on her face.
+Once he'd noticed the empty calendar pinned against the wall, Rin stopped in his tracks.

 Pausing briefly to take a look at the current date, he then glanced back at his mother one more time before finally passing her by and walking out the front door.

-After walking a couple of blocks down, Blake came across a mall decided to go inside.
-He was already at the back entrance of the mall, so he entered through there.
+After walking a couple of blocks down, Rin came across a mall and decided to go inside through the back entrance.

 On his way in, he noticed a see-through room with a bunch of computer screens as well as a lone security officer sitting in front of them.
-At least he could find some solace in knowing that whatever could potentially happen to him would be captured on tape.
+At least he could find some solace in the knowledge that whatever happened to him here would be captured on tape.

-Eventually, he found himself stopped at a fountain and sitting in front of it, the person he'd arranged a meeting with.
+Eventually, he found what he was looking for.
+A fountain and, sitting in front of it, the person he'd arranged a meeting with.

-"Have you had any trouble with Ethan, by the way?", Blake asked.
+"Have you had any trouble with Klein, by the way?", Rin asked.

-Lena turned to look at Blake, who was now looking around at all the shops surrounding them.
+Lena turned to look at Rin, who was now looking around at all the shops surrounding them.
 He seemed to be searching for one in particular.

 "The guy in the suit.
 The one who visited me at the hospital."